Victorian fashion: 1830s dress style

-During the start of Queen Victoria's reign in 1837, the fashionable silhouette was an hourglass shape with wide shoulders, emphasized by puffed gigot sleeves, a full skirt, and a slim waist.
+During the beginning of Queen Victoria's reign in 1837, the fashionable silhouette was an hourglass shape with wide shoulders, emphasized by puffed gigot sleeves, a full skirt, and a slim waist.

-Corsets were extended over the abdomen and down towards the hips, worn with a busk.
-A chemise was worn under the corset, and cut relatively low in order to prevent exposure.
-Over the corset, was the tight-fitting bodice featuring a high, straight waistline.
-Along with the bodice was a long skirt, featuring layers of stiffened petticoats worn underneath to create fullness; while placing emphasis on the small waist.
-To contrast the narrow waist, low and wide necklines were used.
+Corsets were extended over the abdomen and down towards the hips, and worn with a busk.
+A chemise was worn under the corset, and cut relatively low in the neck so that it could not be seen.
+Over the corset was the tight-fitting bodice featuring a high, straight waistline.
+Under the ankle-length skirt were layers of petticoats stiffened with horsehair.
+(Skirts would not be extremely full for another two decades.)
+To contrast with the narrow waist, necklines were low and wide.
+Queen Victoria's 1833 white dress (left) shows an off-the-shoulder neckline, a high waist and an ankle-length skirt held out by petticoats.
+The c.
+1836 yellow day dress (right) shows gigot sleeves, a high neckline and a skirt held out by petticoats.

+Always a mark of wealth and status, the white dress that Princess Victoria is wearing shows that she is formally dressed, perhaps for court, although the pose itself suggests some informality as well.

 1840s dress style

+The 1840s saw an increase in domestic magazines targeting women, along with new varieties in the weave of ready-made fabrics as well as new and much more vibrant colors because of the invention of aniline dyes.
+Cotton replaced silk as a basic fabric, especially among middle-class women, because silk was expensive, limiting who could afford it.
+The elements of fashion changed rapidly during this transitional decade.